nagarjyoti116/object_detection_ar/README.md

 ```bash
 pip install -r requirements.txt
 ```
-3. Download Yolo3.weight using the link below https://pjreddie.com/media/files/yolov3.weights
+3. Download Yolo3.weight using the link
+   https://pjreddie.com/media/files/yolov3.weights
 5. You can use your own image folder by simply updating the image path accordingly.